-I. Management of airway/oxygenation:

---CLINICAL AXIOM: A single non-spurious O2 sat of <90% is independently associated with a doubling of mortality.
-Hypoxia kills neurons!
+- I. Management of airway/oxygenation: - --CLINICAL AXIOM: A single non-spurious O2 sat of <90% is independently associated with a doubling of mortality.
+Hypoxia kills neurons! - A. Management is initiated by continuous high-flow O2 for all potential TBI cases.
+Emphasis is placed on prevention, identification, and treatment of hypoxia (O2 sat <90% and/or cyanosis).

-- A. Management is initiated by continuous high-flow O2 for all potential TBI cases.
-Emphasis is placed on prevention, identification, and treatment of hypoxia (O2 sat <90% and/or cyanosis).1-7 If high-flow O2 fails to correct hypoxia, basic maneuvers for airway repositioning will be attempted, followed by reevaluation.
-If this does not restore O2 sat to 90% or greater, or if there is inadequate ventilatory effort, bag-valve-mask (BVM) with a pressure-controlled bag (PCB) and a ventilation rate timer (VRT) will be performed using appropriate airway adjuncts (e.g., oropharyngeal airway).
-It should be noted that most infants and children can have their airway managed well using basic maneuvers and BVM. - B. If airway compromise or hypoxia persists after these interventions, ETI will be performed when an experienced ALS provider is available.^{1-3,6,8-13} Following ETI, tube placement will be confirmed via multiple means including ETCO2 detection and/or capnography. - II.
-Management of ventilation: Special emphasis is placed on identifying and treating hypoventilation as well as preventing hyperventilation when assisting ventilation. --CLINICAL AXIOM: In intubated patients, hyperventilation is independently associated with at least a doubling of mortality and some studies have shown that even moderate hyperventilation can increase the risk of dying by six times.
-Hyperventilation kills neurons!

---COROLLARY: It has been shown repeatedly that inadvertent hyperventilation happens reliably if not meticulously prevented by proper external means.
-No one, no matter how experienced, can properly ventilate without ventilatory adjuncts (Pressure-Controlled Bags-PCBs, Ventilation Rate Timers-VRTs, ETCO2 monitoring, ventilators).
-PCBs/VRTs should be used immediately after intubation and until the patient can be placed on a mechanical ventilator even if this will only take 3-5 minutes (note: that's all the hyperventilation it takes to begin killing neurons).
+If high-flow O2 fails to correct hypoxia, basic maneuvers for airway repositioning will be attempted, followed by reevaluation.
+If this does not restore O2 sat to 90% or greater, or if there is inadequate ventilatory effort, bag-valve-mask ventilation will be performed using appropriate airway adjuncts (e.g., oropharyngeal airway). - B. If airway compromise or hypoxia persists after these interventions, ETI will be performed when an experienced ALS provider is available.
+Following ETI, tube placement will be confirmed via multiple means including ETCO2 detection and/or capnography. - II.
+Management of ventilation: Special emphasis is placed on identifying and treating hypoventilation as well as preventing hyperventilation when assisting ventilation. - --CLINICAL AXIOM: In intubated patients, hyperventilation is independently associated with at least a doubling of mortality and some studies have shown that even moderate hyperventilation can increase the risk of dying by six times.
+Hyperventilation kills neurons! - --COROLLARY: It has been shown repeatedly that inadvertent hyperventilation happens reliably if not meticulously prevented by proper external means.
+No one, no matter how experienced, can properly ventilate without ventilatory adjuncts (Pressure-Controlled Bags-PCBs, Ventilation Rate Timers (VRTs), ETCO2 monitoring, ventilators).
+PCBs/VRTs should be used immediately after intubation and until the patient can be placed on a mechanical ventilator even if this will only take 3-5 minutes (note: that's all the hyperventilation it takes to begin killing neurons). - A. Hypoventilation (ineffective respiratory rate, shallow or irregular respirations, or periods of apnea): If there is evidence of hypoventilation despite high-flow O2 therapy, assisted ventilation will be performed via BVM (PCB/VRT) and, if ineffective, ETI will be performed if an experienced ALS provider is present.^{1,2,11,12} - B. Intubated patients: After ETI, PCB/VRT is used immediately for ventilation and ETCO2 levels will be strictly maintained between 35 and 45 mmHg when monitoring is available (target = 40).^{1,2,12-15}

-- A. Hypoventilation [ineffective respiratory rate for age, shallow or irregular respirations, periods of apnea, or measured hypercarbia (elevated ETCO2)]: If there is evidence of hypoventilation despite high-flow O2 therapy, assisted ventilation will be performed via BVM and, if ineffective, ETI will be performed if an experienced ALS provider is present.^{1-3,12-15} - B. Intubated patients: After ETI, use PCB/VRT immediately for ventilation and ETCO2 levels will be strictly maintained between 35 and 45 mmHg when monitoring is available (target = 40)^{1-3,15-17} - All agencies are strongly encouraged to use PCBs/VRTs.
-In agencies without ETCO2 monitors, maintain age-appropriate ventilatory rates and decrease the risk of inadvertent hyperventilation.^{1-3,11,14,15,18-26} Agencies with ETCO2 monitors should use PCBs/VRTs for the initial rate of manual ventilation and then gently modify the ventilation to obtain the target ETCO2 of 40 mmHg.
-Beware of the tendency to only use the ETCO2 monitor to verify tube placement and then to fail to carefully maintain ETCO2 in target range.

---Target ventilatory rates from the National TBI Guidelines:1,27

-- --Infants: (age 0-24 months): 25 breaths per minute (bpm); - --Children: (age 2-14): 20 bpm; - --Older adolescents: (age 15-17): 10 bpm (same as adults) - 2.
-Whenever possible, ventilators should be used post-intubation to optimize ventilatory parameters and O2 therapy.^{1,14,15,28-30} This is the best way to care for an intubated TBI patient.
-PCBs/VRTs should be used immediately after intubation and until the patient is placed on the ventilator even if this will only take several minutes.

---Target tidal volume (TV) will be 7cc/kg with rates adjusted to keep the ETCO2 within target range (35-45 mmHg).

---Note: This is consistent with the TBI guidelines and the recent literature showing that intrathoracic pressure, lung mechanics, hemodynamics, and ICP are optimized by this TV compared to the "classic" 10-12 cc/kg that remains common in many settings.^{14,18,30-37}
+- 1. All agencies are strongly encouraged to use PCBs/VRTs.
+In agencies without ETCO2 monitors, maintain a respiratory rate of 10 breaths per minute to prevent inadvertent hyperventilation.
+1,2,10-12,16-24 Agencies with ETCO2 monitors should use PCBs/VRTs for the initial rate of manual ventilation and then gently modify the ventilation to obtain the target ETCO2 of 40 mmHg.
+Beware of the tendency to only use the ETCO2 monitor to verify tube placement and then to fail to carefully maintain ETCO2 in target range. - 2.
+Ventilators will be used post-intubation whenever available to optimize ventilatory mechanics and O2 therapy.
+11,12,25-27 This is the best way to care for an intubated TBI patient.
+PCBs/VRTs should be used immediately after intubation and until the patient is placed on the ventilator even if this will only take several minutes. --Target tidal volume (TV) will be 7cc/kg with vent rates adjusted to keep the ETCO2 within target range (35-45 mmHg).
+This is consistent with the National TBI guidelines and with the recent literature showing that intrathoracic pressure, lung mechanics, hemodynamics, and ICP are optimized by this TV compared to the "classical" 10-12 cc/kg that remains common in many settings.
+11,16,27-34